BlakvGhost/PHPValidator/README.md

     ```
 ## Custom Rule

-In addition to the predefined rules, you can create custom validation rules by implementing the `RuleInterface`.
+In addition to the predefined rules, you can create custom validation rules by implementing the `Rule` Interface.
 Here's an example of how to create and use a custom rule:

 ### CustomPasswordRule.php